sekai-app/bug-analysis-agent/README.md

 ### 📡 Webhook Integration

+The Bug Analysis Agent supports both **outgoing** and **incoming** webhooks for comprehensive integration with external systems.

+#### 🚀 Outgoing Webhooks (Analysis Results)

-The Bug Analysis Agent can send notifications to external systems when analysis is complete.
+The system can send notifications to external systems when analysis is complete.
 This is useful for integrating with ticketing systems, dashboards, or other automation tools.

-#### Configuration
+##### Configuration

 ```bash
 # Enable webhooks